JuiceBawks/NotableTakehome/REAME.md

 Another note: I did not get around to type checking and verification, but I think what I have right now is a solid barebones backend

 To start the server:
-    start by running "npm i"
-    then run "npm start"
+    start by cloning the repository by running "git clone https://github.com/JuiceBawks/NotableTakehome" in your terminal navigate to the project folder and run "npm i" then run "npm start"

 To get a list of all current doctors: